-Hasselbeck spent six seasons (2002-07) in the NFL as a player, most notably with the Washington Redskins (2003-04) and New York Giants (2005-06), where he served as a back-up to Eli Manning.
-Originally signed by the Buffalo Bills as an undrafted free agent in 2001, Hasselbeck also played in one game in 2007 for the Arizona Cardinals.
+Hasselbeck spent six seasons (2002-07) in the NFL as a player, most notably with the Washington Football Team (2003-04) and New York Giants (2005-06), where he served as a backup to Eli Manning.
+Originally signed by the Buffalo Bills as an undrafted free agent in 2001, Hasselbeck also played in one game for the Arizona Cardinals in 2007.

 Hasselbeck was among the first group of active players to participate in the NFL’s “Broadcast Boot Camp” at NFL Films during the summer of 2007.
 The seminar paid immediate dividends as Hasselbeck made his television debut in September 2007 as an analyst during a Cardinals-Ravens game on FOX.
 He also served as an analyst for SportsNet New York and contributed to Sirius NFL Radio.